dlauck92/python-dice-rolling/README.md

 # Python Dice Roll Simulator
-> 1st project using python 3.
+> 1st project using python 3

-What I learned:
+## What I learned:
+- basic python syntax
+- no more semicolons!!
+- very similar to JavaScript logic
-reading a source file
+- reading a source file
-f-strings
+- f-strings
-pass statements
+- pass statements

 ## What it does